Wild Wild Love: Chart performance

 "Wild Wild Love" peaked at number 30 on the US Billboard Hot 100 chart, making it Pitbull's seventeenth top 40 hit.
 It peaked at number 6 on the UK, becoming his last top ten hit there.
 It became G.R.L.'s only single to impact the chart before the group disbanded in 2015.
 As of March 2015, the single has sold 767,000 copies in the US.
 The song was also a commercial success in Australia, Belgium, Canada, Finland, New Zealand, Norway, Scotland, Slovakia and Sweden.

 Music video

 The interior scenes of the music video for "Wild Wild Love" was shot in February 2014 at the Playboy Mansion in Los Angeles, California.
 The scenes in the second half of the video were done at Viscaya in Miami.
 The video was first aired on Pitbull's official Facebook page on March 31, 2014.

 Usage in media

 "Wild Wild Love" was used in the trailer and Big Game Spot of The Secret Life of Pets.

+Pitbull's beginning verse was reused for his portion on the official remix of Heidi Montag's "I'll Do It" (2025).